BETER-CO/yii2-beter-logging/doc/development-and-testing.md

 `docker create --name yii2-beter-logging-php-tmp-for-copy yii2-beter-logging-php:latest`.
 *But don't launch docker container!* You need the container only for file copying.
 4. Copy the content of the `/var/www/html` folder from the container to the host machine.
-Run it from the root path of this repository - `docker cp -L yii2-beter-logging-php-tmp-for-copy:/var/www/html yii-test-app-src`.
+Run it from the root path of this repository - `docker cp -L yii2-beter-logging-php-tmp-for-copy:/var/www/html test-app-src`.
 5. Delete container for copying `docker rm -f yii2-beter-logging-php-tmp-for-copy`.
 6. Run containers after that. `docker-compose -f docker-compose.dev.yml -p yii2-beter-logging up`.

-> `docker-compose` without `-build` flag will not rebuild the Docker image created with `docker build`.
+> `docker-compose` without `--build` flag will not rebuild the Docker image created with `docker build`.
 Add this flag
 > if yuu need rebuild image after initial launch.

 `docker-compose` will mount all necessary volumes to make it possible develop and debug application.